CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/MagicSystems/Fellcraft/Fellcraft.md

 ### Specialization: The Doppelganger

 Doppelgangers are devious shapeshifters that take on the appearance of other humanoids, throwing off pursuit or luring victims to their doom with misdirection and disguise.
 Common practitioners of this are spies, assassins, thiefs, etc… The narrator may give dice bonuses based on the context of the mimicked persona in relation to the creature the user is trying to influence.

+### Absorbing Fellblood: Flesh and Blood

+Flesh and blood can be consumed to regain Fellblood.
+This generally is done ravenously.
+An extra point of Fellblood should be awarded if a Fellkind of Monster is consumed.

 ## Shadowcraft